5afe/safe-react-components/README.md

 - Same style as the one used Safe-multisig.
 Making third-party apps looks native.
 - As the space used to render third-party apps is reduced, most of the components will be optimized to render properly in different resolutions.
 - Blockchain oriented: Some components will allow you to solve common problems like, inputs for ETH addresses and bigNumbers, Identicon images, etc.
-- Safe time, as you don't have to start from scratch building your safe-app.
+- Save time, as you don't have to start from scratch building your safe-app.

 ## How to install